ssmereka/crave/readme.md

 var startServerMethod = function(err, filesRequired, returnValues) {
   if(err) return console.log(err);

-  // A list of files that were loaded is located in the filesRequired parameter. console.log(filesRequired);
+  // A list of files that were required by crave, or where attempted to be
+  // required by crave are listed in the filesRequired parameter. console.log(filesRequired);

-  // A list of values returned from each file is located in the returnValues parameter. console.log(returnValues);
+  // A list of returned values, or errors, from each file required are located in the
+  // returnValues parameter.
+  console.log(returnValues);

   var server = app.listen(3000, function() {